Averaging over fast variables in the fluid limit for Markov chains: Application to the supermarket model with memory: A general fluid limit estimate

 Assume that, for some positive constant $\t$, for all $x\in U$ and all $y,\bar y\in I$,

 Fix a bounded measurable function $f$ on $U\times I$ and set

 Then $\chi$ is well defined and, for all $x\in U$ and all $y\in I$,

-\begin{proposition} The function $\chi$ is a corrector for $f$. \end{proposition} \begin{proof} We suppress in the proof the variable $x$.
-Note first that if instead of taking $\bar Z_0=\bar y$ we start $\bar Z$ randomly, with the invariant distribution $\pi$, then we change the value of $\chi$ by a constant independent of $y$.
-Hence it will suffice to establish the corrector equation $G\chi=f-\bar f$ in this case.
-Fix $\l>0$ and define
+\begin{proposition} The function $\chi$ is a corrector for $f$. \end{proposition} \begin{pf} In the proof we suppress the variable $x$.
+Note first that, if instead of taking $\bar Z_0=\bar y$, we start $\bar Z$ randomly with the invariant distribution $\pi$, then we change the value of $\chi$ by a constant independent of $y$.
+Hence, it will suffice to establish the corrector equation $G\chi=f-\bar f$ in this case.
+Fix ${\lambda}>0$ and define

-where $T_\l=T_1/\l$, with $T_1$ an independent exponential random variable of parameter $1$.
+where $T_{\lambda}=T_1/{\lambda}$, with $T_1$ an independent exponential random variable of parameter $1$.
 Then, since $Y$ and $\bar Y$ coincide after $T_c$,

-as $\l\to0$.
-By elementary conditioning arguments, $(G-\l)\phi^\l+f=0$ and $\l\bar\phi^\l=\bar f$, so
+as ${\lambda}\to0$.
+By elementary conditioning arguments, $(G-{\lambda})\phi^{\lambda }+f=0$ and \mbox{${\lambda}\bar\phi^{\lambda}=\bar f$}, so

-On passing to the limit $\l\to0$ in this equation, using bounded convergence, we find that $G\chi=f-\bar f$, as required. \end{proof} We remark that the corrector $\chi(x,.)$ in fact depends only on $f$, $G_x$ and the choice of $\bar y$, as the preceding proof makes clear.
+On passing to the limit ${\lambda}\to0$ in this equation, using bounded convergence we find that $G\chi=f-\bar f$, as required. \end{pf}

+We remark that the corrector $\chi(x,\cdot)$ in fact depends only on $f$, $G_x$ and the choice of $\bar y$, as the preceding proof makes clear.
 The further choice of a coupling mechanism is a way to obtain estimates on $\chi$.